 - Check out your local library for many great resources in parenting.
 Your child’s school or daycare may also have resources for improving communication.

 Babylon is here to support you in this journey!
-Don’t hesitate to book an appointment in the app with a Behavioural Health Specialist or Clinician for help in improving communication skills, reducing relational stress, understanding how your past life experiences could be impacting you now, and much more.
+Don’t hesitate to book an appointment in the app with a Behavioral Health Specialist for help in improving communication skills, reducing relational stress, understanding how your past life experiences could be impacting you now, and much more.